Abiddy/payment/PAYOUT_DESIGN.md

 ### Can users refund unused points?
 What happens to points already tipped to streamers?

-**Unused points** can be refunded within 30 days of purchase if no tips have been made with those points.
+**Answer:** **Unused points** can be refunded within 30 days of purchase if no tips have been made with those points.
 Once points are tipped to a streamer, they **cannot be refunded** because they've already been converted to cash and added to the streamer's balance.
 Refund logic: (1) Check if points were used within 30 days, (2) If unused, process refund via Stripe and deduct from `user_points.balance`, (3) If used, refund is denied and user is notified that tips cannot be reversed.

 ### How do you prevent fraud (users buying points with stolen cards, tipping, then disputing)?

-We implement multiple fraud prevention measures:
+**Answer:** We implement multiple fraud prevention measures:

 1. **7-day hold period**: Purchased points are held for 7 days before they can be used for tipping.
 This allows time for payment disputes to surface.